Nearly one in 20 us adults now use e-cigarettes, and more than half are under 35 years old, studies show.

 Vaping can lead to dry mouth, which can cause cavities, gum disease, deteriorate tooth enamel and soft tissues.
 Research also shows that when teeth are exposed to vaping, they carry four times more bacteria than teeth that haven’t been exposed.
+There are few vapes from Dragon Vape which offer mild to no effect in mint flavors to ensure that your healthy whites remain white.
 There’s some evidence they may be able to travel farther into the body’s tissues and cells.
 There’s substantial evidence they can have the same effect as cigarettes: decreased blood flow and cellular turnover, which can increase your risk of gum disease and tooth loss.

 HERE ARE A FEW WAYS TO MINIMISE YOUR RISK OF DEVELOPING DENTAL ISSUES: